paulyuanmath/paulyuanmath.github.io/_news/announcement_22.md

 related_posts: false
 ---

 An open source [HOT](https://www.polyu.edu.hk/ama/ior/HOT.html) solver for the optimal transport problem is made public at Github.
-Please **click** [here](https://github.com/PolyU-IOR/HOT) if you are interested in our solver.
+Please **click** [here](https://github.com/PolyU-IOR/HOT) for the source codes of our solver.